Product managers

 Team

-The recommended package for teams that want shared workflow adoption, more monthly generations, and room for multiple seats.
+The recommended package for small teams that want shared adoption, more monthly generations, and room for multiple contributors.

 Product, delivery, and operations teams that want a repeatable operating standard rather than one-off prompt usage.